 12. Does community property law affect life insurance payouts?

-In community property states, a spouse may be entitled to half of the policy proceeds if premiums were paid with community funds.
-Even if someone else is named as beneficiary, the spouse might still have a valid legal claim to a portion of the death benefit.
+In community property states, a surviving spouse may be entitled to half of the death benefit if premiums were paid with community funds—even if someone else is named as beneficiary.

 13. Can group life insurance claims be denied more easily than individual policies?